 Discussion

 Taken together, these results suggest that when participants are asked to reason about three and four objects—which corresponds to hypothesis spaces that consist of 8 and 16 candidate causal hypotheses, respectively—they do not engage in BB reasoning.
-These results aCrucially, these findings are inconsistent It will be recalled that this perspective predicts that human reasoners should engage in BB reasoning irrespective of the number of candidate causes about which they area asked to reason.
+These results are also inconsistent with the predictions of theCrucially, if BB reasoning is used as an indirect measure of the operation of a Bayesian-inference mechanism, then these findings are inconsistent with the notion that children use Bayesian inference to reason about three objects.
+It will be recalled that this perspective predicts that human reasoners should engage in BB reasoning irrespective of the number of candidate causes about which they are asked to reason.
 However, these data are consistent with the traditional RW model.
 As we discussed at the outset of this paper, this model does predict that participants should treat the redundant objects—that is, the objects that are not presented alone on the machine—equivalently.
 This is because the strength of the association between each redundant cue and the causal effect is equivalent for each cue.
 Crucially, these findings could not be explained by the fact that participants were insensitive to the causal status of each object and thus considered all objects to be blickets: Participants were more confident that object A was a blicket during the BB experimental trials than during the ISO experimental trials.
 Likewise, participants were more confident that object D was a blicket during the BB control trials than during the ISO control trials.

 General Discussion